SmartStandards/Snowflake44/readme.md

 This package contains two algorithms for creating IDs.

+## Snowflake44 - The better GUID

-**Snowflake44** is an algorithm to create a 64 bit integer ("Long", "BigInt") unique ID that can be used as SQL primary key, but is more compact than a GUID.
+This is an algorithm to create a 64 bit integer ("Long", "BigInt") unique ID that can be used as SQL primary key, but is more compact than a GUID.
 It's actually a 44 bit UTC time stamp combined with 19 bit of random.
 The topmost bit is not used in order to avoid negative values.